GIScience/ohsome-quality-api/docs/api.md

       {
         "metadata": {
           "name": "Currentness",
-          "description": "Ratio of all contributions that have been edited since 2008 until the current day in relation with years without mapping activities in the same\ntime range.\nRefers to data quality in respect to currentness.\n"
+          "description": "Ratio of all contributions that have been edited since 2008 until the current day in relation with years without mapping activities in the same time range.
+Refers to data quality in respect to currentness. "
         },
         "topic": {
           "key": "building_count",
           "name": "Building Count",
-          "description": "All buildings as defined by all objects tagged with 'building=*'.\n" },
+          "description": "All buildings as defined by all objects tagged with 'building=*'. " },
         "result": {
-          "description": "Over 50% of the 41638.0 features (Building Count) were edited in the last 4 years.\nThis is a rather high value and indicates that the map features \nare very unlike to be outdated.
-This refers to good data quality in \nrespect to currentness.\n", "timestamp_oqt": "2022-09-07T20:00:24.897112+00:00",
+          "description": "Over 50% of the 41638.0 features (Building Count) were edited in the last 4 years.
+This is a rather high value and indicates that the map features  are very unlike to be outdated.
+This refers to good data quality in  respect to currentness. ", "timestamp_oqt": "2022-09-07T20:00:24.897112+00:00",
           "timestamp_osm": "2022-08-28T08:00:00+00:00",
           "value": 0.8,